myroms/roms_test/lake_decimate/Interpolate/Readme.md

 <img width="600" alt="image" src="https://github.com/myroms/roms_test/assets/23062912/ad6a7ef1-1fed-4b2e-96b9-9c53615b9333">

-## Lake Decimate: ROMS Grid Extraction by Decimation Test
+## Lake Decimate: ROMS Grid Extraction by Interpolation Test

 This directory includes various files to run the idealized **`LAKE_DECIMATE`** to test **ROMS**'s solution extraction capabilities by decimation or horizontal interpolation, level-by-level, in 3D fields.
 It is activated with the **`GRID_EXTRACTION`** option.
 Here, we run the decimate case by coarsening the parent **1.0x1.0** km solution to **2.0x2.0** km, written into **lake_decimate_xtr.nc**.